Raw dog food recipes and tips for dogs with allergies, anyone?!

 It also really pays off to invest in a chest or upright freezer for your dog’s raw cuts of meat.
 That way you can buy in bulk and stock up on ingredients that are seasonal items only, like venison or beaver.

-Last but not least, keep in mind that raw feeding drastically decreases your vet bills, especially the ones for steroid shots, creams, and any pills that are supposed to help with allergy symptoms.
+Last but not least, keep in mind that raw feeding drastically decreases your vet bills, especially the ones for steroid shots, creams, and any pills that are supposed to help dogs with allergies.

 Your dog’s size and daily food requirement